qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

 ### Lazy Loading {#lazy-loading}

+Lazy loading can be used to remove assets on the critical path, and defer loading of non-critical assets.

-The loading attribute determines WHEN the browser should start loading the image:
+The `loading` attribute determines WHEN the browser should start loading the image:

 - `loading="eager"` (default) - loads immediately